SureDeveloping/Boardgame-Bar-Bonn/README.md

 ### Wireframe
 At the beginning I had planned a website with 5 pages: Home, News, Menu and Contact and an additional "thanks page" as response for the contact form.
 But I realized that this is too much for a first project.
 Therefore the news page will come later in the first update.
 News are still shown on the landing page to serve the need to provide News of the Bar to the visiter.

 I also planned the website with too many pictures and detailed information.
 Therefore the Homepage has been redesigned.
 The menu page stayed almost the same.
-There i did not to a new wireframe for that page.
+There i did not do a new wireframe for that page.

 Here are the Wireframes:

-Old Wireframe for the homepage <br>
+Old Wireframe for the homepage: <br>
 ![](assets/images/readme-images/wireframe-old-home.png "Old wireframe for the homepage") <br>
-Old Wireframe for the news page <br>
+Old Wireframe for the news page: <br>
 ![](assets/images/readme-images/wireframe-old-news.png "Old wireframe for the homepage") <br>
-New Wireframe for the homepage <br>
+New Wireframe for the homepage: <br>
 ![](assets/images/readme-images/wireframe-new-home.png "New wireframe for the homepage" ) <br>
-Wireframe for the menu page <br>
+Wireframe for the menu page: <br>
 ![](assets/images/readme-images/wireframe-menu.png "Wireframe for the contact menu") <br>
-Wireframe for the contact page <br>
+Wireframe for the contact page: <br>
 ![](assets/images/readme-images/wireframe-contact.png "Wireframe for the contact page") <br>
-Wireframe for the thanks page <br>
+Wireframe for the thanks page: <br>
 ![](assets/images/readme-images/wireframe-thanks.png "Wireframe for the thanks page") <br>